0jg/nivp/examples/README.md

 ## Output Structure

-Results are automatically organized in `./outputs/`:
+Results are automatically organised in `./outputs/`:

 ```text
 outputs/